kang-yu/visa/README.md

 # visa
-This R package is to facilitate vegetation imaging spectroscopy analysis (VISA), where imaging spectroscopy is also known as hyperspectral remote sensing.
+This R package is to facilitate vegetation imaging spectroscopy analysis (VISA).
+Imaging Spectroscopy is also known as Hyperspectral Remote Sensing.

 # Installation